-ACECQA National Quality Framework Resource Kit (2012) - Quality Area 3 - Physical Environment
+- Quality Area 3 - Physical Environment

-Date of last review: August 2020
+Date of last review: August 2020 To be reviewed: January 2026

 VIDEOS, TELEVISION, COMPUTERS, ELECTRONIC GAMES, MOBILE PHONE POLICY

 The Active Gamers Australia School Holiday Program is an extension of home and children's leisure time.
 Fundamental to our program is teaching children the importance of enjoying screen time in moderation and the benefits of balancing screen and non-screen based activities.
 Therefore screen-based activities such as watching movies or television, playing electronic games on computers or consoles, and use of handheld devices such as mobile phones and tablets will be offered as part of a balanced program of activities.